Fantasy Baseball Waiver Wire: Matt Bush and Brad Brach notable additions to the closer crop

 They finally did it.

-After suffering through four meltdowns in two weeks' time, giving him more chances than he probably deserved to get, the Texas Rangers have finally pulled the plug on Sam Dyson -- and they did it in a way that ensures that won't change their mind tomorrow, placing him on the DL with what they're calling a hand contusion.
+After suffering through four meltdowns in two weeks' time, giving him more chances than he probably deserved to get, the Rangers have finally pulled the plug on Sam Dyson -- and they did it in a way that ensures that won't change their mind tomorrow, placing him on the DL with what they're calling a hand contusion.

 Hand contusion, my foot.